 ATTENTION EDITOR: PLEASE CALL ROSALYN ROBERTS (973-596-3433) FOR HIGH-RESOLUTION ELECTRONIC PHOTO.

-NJIT Mathematical Sciences Professor Jay Kappraff, PhD of South Orange received an excellent service designation at NJIT’s annual convocation Sept.
+NJIT Mathematics Adjunct Professor Jonathan Porus, of Oakland, received an excellent teacher designation at NJIT’s annual convocation Sept.
 5, 2007.

 “This designation is conferred annually on a select number of individuals who have demonstrated the highest level of excellence over a sustained period,” said NJIT Provost Priscilla Nelson.
 “Such individuals are not only rewarded for their achievement but are expected to take a leadership role in developing NJIT’s commitment to excellence.”

 NJIT, New Jersey's science and technology university, enrolls approximately 10,000 students pursuing bachelor's, master's and doctoral degrees in 120 programs.
 The university consists of six colleges: Newark College of Engineering, College of Architecture and Design, College of Science and Liberal Arts, School of Management, College of Computing Sciences and Albert Dorman Honors College.
 U.S. News & World Report's 2012 Annual Guide to America's Best Colleges ranked NJIT in the top tier of national research universities.
 NJIT is internationally recognized for being at the edge in knowledge in architecture, applied mathematics, wireless communications and networking, solar physics, advanced engineered particulate materials, nanotechnology, neural engineering and e-learning.
 Many courses and certificate programs, as well as graduate degrees, are available online through the Division of Continuing Professional Education.